Abdulrahman843/codingTasks/README.md

 To run this script locally, ensure you have Node.js installed on your machine.
 Clone this repository and navigate to the `string_reverser` directory.
 ``sh
 git clone https://github.com/your-username/codingTasks.git
-cd codingTasks/string_reverser
+In my case, it is git clone https://github.com/Abdulrahman843/codingTasks.git cd codingTasks/string_reverser

 ## Usage